 The last step of the ETL process is loading the data into the target system, or destination.
 It’s the inverse of extraction.

 In a typical, popular use case, the destination is a data warehouse or some other type of data store designed to power data analysis.
-Once in the warehouse, all sorts of analytic workflows can take place: data science, machine learning, exploratory analytics, and more.
+Once in the warehouse, all sorts of analytic workflows can take place: business intelligence, machine learning, exploratory analytics, and more.

 But use cases vary widely, and there are many other possible destinations.
 Generally speaking, destination systems can include: